PowerShell/PSSwagger/README.md

 .\run-tests.ps1 -TestFramework <framework> -Runtime <runtime> -Verbose -TestSuite <TestSuite> -TestName <TestName>
 ```

 TestFramework should be one of "net452" | "netstandard1.6".
-If you are on Windows, you can use either net452, which uses the full CLR, or netstandard1.6, which uses the Core CLR.
-For Linux, Darwin, or Nano Server users, you will have to use netstandard1.6.
+If you are on Windows, you can use either net452, which uses the full CLR, or netstandard1.7, which uses the Core CLR.
+For Linux, Darwin, or Nano Server users, you will have to use netstandard1.7.

-    Only net452 is supported at the moment.

 Runtime should be the runtime of your OS.
 Currently only win10-x64 is supported (but it should be easy to add others).